 Conclusion

-Elon Musk’s $1 million giveaway to U.S. voters is an unprecedented move that raises important questions about the intersection of wealth, politics, and legal boundaries.
-While his plan might technically avoid violating election laws, the ethics and long-term implications of offering such large financial rewards tied to political causes will likely continue to be scrutinized as the 2024 election draws closer.
+Going for the jugular, Musk has chosen a revolutionary way of giving $1 million to voters in the U.S. election in which there are important questions over the intersection of wealth, politics, and legal boundaries.
+Technically, his plan may avoid violation of election law, but the ethics and long-term implications of such massive rewards tied to political causes will continue to be scrutinized as the 2024 election approaches.

 stay connected with fact and us for more such news